AjaniBilby/d-pad/readme.md

 Alternatively add the class `dp-disable` to the root of your element to disable all navigation from that element.

+### Non-Input Element Focusing

+By default when you attempt focus an element such as a `<div>`, the browser does nothing.
+Non-input elements must have a `tabindex` property before they can become focusable, so if you want focus navigation to a `<div>` we recommend adding the attribute `tabindex="0"`.

 ## Customization